meakbiyik/routeformer/README.md

-# RouteFormer: Leveraging Driver Field-of-View for Multimodal Ego-Trajectory Prediction
+# Routeformer: Leveraging Driver Field-of-View for Multimodal Ego-Trajectory Prediction

 This repository will host the code and supplementary materials for our paper **"Leveraging Driver Field-of-View for Multimodal Ego-Trajectory Prediction"** accepted at ICLR 2025.
 It includes the implementation of our novel multimodal ego-trajectory prediction network, **Routeformer**, and will provide a link to the GEM dataset.